What is API?

 Saving API Responses

-Once you’ve received an API response, you can save the entire response or specific parts of it into variables for use in subsequent parts of your chatbot flow.
+Once you’ve received an API response, you can save the entire response or specific parts of it into variables for use in subsequent parts of your flow.
 Here’s how to handle and utilise API responses effectively:

 - The entire response from the API can be stored in variables for later use.